bparanj/crystal/programming/iac/docs/basics/nginx-packer.md

 This command will create an AWS AMI with Ubuntu 22.04 installed and Nginx set up and running.

-Absolutely!
  Let's modify your Packer template to incorporate an Ansible provisioner for Nginx installation.
 Here's a breakdown of the changes and considerations:

 **Modified Packer Template**